International Students Admission Requirements

 An international student should apply well in advance of the time she wishes to enter the College.
 Complete applications for fall admission should be received by February 15; for spring admission by November 1.

 Please take the following steps to complete your application:

 - Complete fully and return the Meredith College application for admission, along with the $40 application fee (non-refundable).

 - Have the appropriate school official(s) forward an official copy of the secondary-school record, complete with a listing of courses taken, grades obtained, credit received and rank in class; college or university transcript(s) if the student has taken any advanced work; and any degree, diploma or education certificate received.
 These records should include the results of any national or external examinations taken by the student.
 If the original transcripts are not provided in English, an official English translation is required.
 If submitting university transcripts, see below.

-- Give evidence of proficiency in the English language by submitting official scores on the TOEFL (minimum accepted score of a 213 on the computer-based test or 79 on the Internet-based test), IELTS (minimum score of 6), or Duolingo English Test (minimum score of 100).
+- Students whose language of curricular instruction is not English must provide evidence of proficiency in the English language by submitting official scores on the TOEFL (minimum accepted score of a 213 on the computer-based test or 79 on the Internet-based test), IELTS (minimum score of 6), or Duolingo English Test (minimum score of 100).
 The exam should be taken within 18 months of the date the student wishes to enroll.
-Meredith College’s code for test takers is 5410.
+Meredith College’s code for test-takers is 5410.

 - If the student’s native language or primary language of instruction is English, take the Scholastic Assessment Test (SAT) of The College Board.

 - Send a school official recommendation and an academic teacher recommendation.
 Relevant forms are provided within the application.